 NB: if your current address is outside the EU (which now includes the UK), you’ll need to find someone to act as your fiscal representative, then have them accompany you to Finanças.

-If you’re outside Portugal and/or need a NIF quickly, Bordr offer a convenient online NIF service.
-Check out all Bordr packages here, which include opening a Portuguese bank account for you.
+If you’re outside Portugal and/or need a NIF quickly, Bordr offers a convenient online NIF service.

 Adding a break clause